seedcode/fmxj/README.md

 var requests = [{"Resources":"Example A","-omit":"1"}];
 ```

-Will generate a query for omiting all the records where the Resource is equal to Example A.
+Will generate a query for omiting all the records where the Resource is equal to Example A:

+-db=Events&-lay=Events&-query=!(q1)&-q1=Resources&-q1.value=Example A&-findquery

 ***
 **editRecordURL ( fileName, layoutName, editObj )**